makinacorpus/makina-slides/plone/capitole-libre-nous-logiciel-libre.md

 - subsistance: on doit manger
 - existence: on a besoin de faire partie de la société
-- consistence: on a besoin d'un idéal commun
+- consistance: on a besoin d'un idéal commun

 .fx: extra-large